kubernetes/kubernetes/docs/services.md

 the packets to the `Service proxy`'s own port.
 The `Service proxy` chooses a backend, and starts proxying traffic from the client to the backend.

-This means that `Service` owners can choose any `Service` port they want without risk of collision.
-Clients can simply connect to an IP and port, without being aware of which `Pods` they are actually accessing.
+This means that `Service` owners can choose any port they want without risk of collision.
+Clients can simply connect to an IP and port, without being aware of which `Pod`s they are actually accessing.

 ![Services detailed diagram](services_detail.png)